zalolaclick/College-Web-Project/README.md

 ## Project Status

 Currently, the project has two finished pages: Home and Contact.
-The remaining pages (About, Services, and Portfolio) are still in progress.
+The remaining pages (About, Jobs, Apply and Portfolio) are still in progress.

 ## How to Run